SevgiSr/Ezwrite-App/client/README.md

 - It's a very bad idea to make components do API requests when they're a small part of the big page.

+# !!IMPORTANT: Realized that when you delete an object in MongoDB, you have to manually delete all of it's references or child objects.

+-If I delete story I have to manually delete all of it's chapters.
+And paragraphs of those chapters etc.

+-If I delete story I have to delete all of it's reference id's.
+Pull it from the user object or readingList object.

 # RQ Notes

 ## Controller has to return json